EdwardCodeTriber/Mongo-DB-shell-commands/README.md

 - A connection of mongoDB and mongo shell will be shown
 # To view Database found in mongo
 - "type" show dbs
-# To create a collection
+# To create a Database
 - "type" use Codetribe
 - This will create a database "named" Codetribe if not available, when available use it
 - You will be redirected to the database/collection "named" Codetribe